Welcome to our frequently asked questions!

 Q. Can my child "try out" a class to see if they like it?

 A. YES!
 Everyone can try a class!
+Call 740-530-DOJO to schedule your free class!

-Q. What will my 10-15 year old learn in class?
+Q. What will my 12-15 year old learn in class?

 A. This class is the definitive separation between children playing games and children learning how to fight for their lives if necessary.
 In this class, the teaching is amped up ten fold.
 They will learn the exact same curriculum as our adults, but about half of it.
 They will learn what to do if someone sticks a gun in their face or if someone pulls a knife on them.
 They'll learn how to use everyday objects as weapons including a broomstick or even a power cord from a computer in a classroom.
 They'll learn how to control their opponents through skeletal and pain compliance, the proper use of distance, angles and timing, strategic and precise striking and kicking as well as the psychological side of fighting.
 They'll learn to do all of this through good decision making, a last resort mentality and a desire to keep themselves safe from bullies and those who would do others harm.
 This program works flawlessly and can be demonstrated on demand.
 We HIGHLY recommend checking references with our other parents who have kids in our program.